grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['Injection', 'Extraction']
+    The value must be one of the following options: Injection, Extraction

 Wells.{well_name}.Type